Stanton College Preparatory School – 1868

 Jacksonville’s oldest school was founded during the Reconstruction era as Florida’s first ever school for African-Americans.
-It is named for Edward M. Stanton, the U.S. Secretary of War under Abraham Lincoln during the Civil War.
+It is named for Edwin M. Stanton, the U.S. Secretary of War under Abraham Lincoln during the Civil War.
 It is the first of Jacksonville’s schools to be named for a Civil War figure, in this case a Union leader, and predates the Confederate-named schools by over 50 years.
 Stanton led the push to allow blacks to serve in the Union Army, and was a promoter of civil rights and Reconstruction after the war.

 In the 1890s, the Stanton School’s principal James Weldon Johnson succeeded in adding the high school grades, making Stanton the first African-American high school in the state.
 In the 1940s it became a high school only, and in 1953 it moved from the historic “Old Stanton” building in LaVilla to its present, larger location in Durkeeville.
 In 1981, to aid desegregation efforts, it was made a magnet high school, attracting students from across the county.

 Darnell-Cookman School of the Medical Arts – 1872 (public school in 1923)